For working notaries · Read time 6 min

 Soliciting clients to bypass the platform

 If a client you met through Smoothquill needs a second signing, they should book it through Smoothquill.
-Off-platform side deals to avoid the $15 fee will result in removal.
-We can tell from your own behavior, the client's behavior, and our records.
+Off-platform side deals to avoid the booking fee will result in removal.

 ·